 To begin the quest, approximately three ounces each of:

 were steeped separately in approximately four ounces each of 100-proof Absolut vodka, in covered glasses, for up to two weeks.
-The pork patty and Spam were first sauteed till "done" in canola oil, which was tipped away early to avoid influencing the taste of the meats.
+The pork patty and Spam were first sauteed in canola oil, which was tipped away early to avoid influencing the taste of the meats.
 The dried pork, being the least permeable, was given a few extra days to infuse.
-Although gin makes the only true Martini, vodka was chosen as the less distracting base for the cocktails, especially for the sake of the sausage Martini, the fennel and cracked pepper of which might clash with the complex botanicals of gin.
+Although gin makes the only true Martini, vodka was chosen as the less distracting base for these cocktails, especially for the sake of the sausage Martini, the fennel and cracked pepper of which might clash with the complex botanicals of gin.

 After two weeks or more of stewing in Absolut, all four pork products showed minor physical changes.

 The Chinese sweet dried pork had been lightly pink and rough to the touch.
 After infusion, the meat was pale gray and the surface velvety soft, although the pork strips retained their stiffness.
 The vodka was murky with particulates.
 What first appeared to be traces of oil on the surface turned out to be aggregates of those pork particles.
-Its bouquet was simply of vodka.
+Its bouquet was simply that of vodka.

 The ground pork, which had never been very pretty to begin with, reminded me of some tumors I had seen at the Army Medical Museum at Walter Reed.
 Its vodka was the clearest of all.
 However, brownish-yellow droplets of pork oil clung to the surface at the rim.
 Its bouquet was distinctly meaty, with a slightly burnt overtone.

-The sausage retained its cooked gray color but its surface appeared muddied, somehow softened.
+The sausage retained its cooked gray color but its surface appeared muddied, softened.
 The sausage's fat chunks remained distinctly white.
 This vodka was tinged yellow.
 The bouquet smelled clearly of sausage, though it was less overpowering than that of the ground pork vodka.

 The Spam had changed the most dramatically in its alcohol bath.
 Its bright pink meat was now as dull a gray as any of the other porks, and its vodka was heavily clouded, yet quite bright with the finest of particulates.
 Oil droplets obscured the entire surface of the vodka.
-The bouquet stank of the acid reek of Spam.
+The bouquet reeked of acid.
 I asked a science-editor friend about the color change, wondering if the alcohol was reacting with the nitrite preservative of the meat, wondering if it would kill me.
 He rejected that possibility, at least the first half of it, in favor of the hypothesis that it was the pork that was leaching oxygen from the water in the alcohol.
 This was far scarier, but much more interesting, and if it had the side effect of increasing the strength of the drink, so much the better.

 The pork-infused vodkas were decanted from their glasses through a triple layer of cheesecloth into mixing glasses.
 This removed most pork solids, but no attempt was made to skim any oils present.
 The vodkas were separately mixed 1:5 dry with Martini & Rossi extra-dry vermouth, and were chilled only moderately so as not to disguise subtle flavorings.
 The Martinis were stirred, strained of their ice, then poured into fresh Martini glasses.
 Were any animals were harmed during the course of this experiment?
 Of course!
 The pork animals!